top of page

 WHO IS ASPIRING MATERIALS?

-The company was founded by geologist Dr. Christopher Oze and a university colleague in the Civil Engineering department after a decade of collaborative scientific research into developing construction materials able to be produced from the scarce resources available on Mars.
+The company was founded by geologist Dr Christopher Oze after a decade of collaborative scientific research with an engineering colleague into developing construction materials that could be produced from the scarce resources available on Mars.

 HOW IS ASPIRING MATERIALS USING ROCKS TO CAPTURE CARBON?